Skip to content

 The ID of the scan containing the fileset

-fileset_name : str
+fileset_id : str

-The name of the fileset
+The ID of the fileset

 query : str, optional